Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\item[ID4.3.11.
-Policy Enforcement.]
-The platform should offer tools that allow local and global federated governance teams to define, store, attach, observe, and enforce governance policies.
-The gray literature recommends using the \textit{policy-as-code} approach, where policies are defined, evaluated, and managed programmatically.
-Moreover, the platform also needs to provide services to support policy implementation, \eg data anonymization service and data quality metrics calculation service.
+\item[Policy Enforcement.]
+The platform should offer tools that allow local and global federated governance teams to define, store, attach, observe, and enforce governance policies~\cite{S2,dehghani2022data}.
+As mentioned in \Cref{dataproducts}, the gray literature recommends using the \textit{policy-as-code} approach for automating policy enforcement.
+Thus, the platform needs to support necessary tools such as OPA(Open Policy Agent) engines~\cite{S29,S78}.
+Moreover, the platform must also provide services to support policy implementation, \eg data anonymization service and data quality metrics calculation service~\cite{S12,S45,S73,S97,S110}.

-\item[ID4.3.12.
-Business Intelligence (BI) Tools.]
-The platform should enable business users to explore data, create visualizations, generate insights, and create reports in a self-service manner.
+\item[Business Intelligence (BI) Tools.]
+BI dashboards and reporting applications are common types of consumer-aligned data products~\cite{S10,S110,S112}.
+Thus, the platform should enable business users to explore data, create visualizations, generate insights, and create reports in a self-service manner~\cite{S31,S64,S66,S98,S108}.

 \end{description}